Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 ## 2.3 Valve Tournament Operating Requirements

-UKIC Masters and Challengers is operated in compliance with Valve’s Tournament Operating Requirements, according to regulations set out for Tier 2 events.
+IEC tournaments are operated in compliance with Valve’s Tournament Operating Requirements, according to regulations set out for Tier 2 events.

-The tournament format of each Division may be changed according to the needs of TO.
+The format of each tournament may be changed according to the needs of TO.
 The exact format and schedule will be presented to the invited teams by the TO prior to each competition.

-Each Event Additional Information will be announced, as per Valve TOR, via [@UKICircuit](https://x.com/UKICircuit) on X.
+Each Event Additional Information will be announced, as per Valve TOR, via [@UKICircuit](https://x.com/UKICircuit) on X. !!!

 # 3.0 Tournament Information

 ## 3.1 Tournament Information

-The format of UKIC Masters is as follows:
+The format of IEC for the 2026/27 season is as follows:

+### IEC Challengers Series 1 (Áskorendamót Ljósleiðarans)
 | Event Stage | # Teams | Format | # Winners |
 |---|---|---|---|
 | Open Qualifiers | Open Sign-ups | Single Elimination BO1's<br>Semi Final BO3's for Qualification | 8 Teams advance to next stage |